 Welcome to Well Acquainted … a weekly series dedicated to the amazing clinicians at Well Clinic

-This week, we’re featuring a Q&A session with Harry McIlroy – an Integrative Physician and medical founder of Well Clinic.
+This week, we’re featuring a Q&A session with Jay Reid, a Professional Clinical Counselor Intern (PCCI) at Well Clinic.

 Where did you grow up?

-What is your favorite part about your work?
+What is your favorite part of your work?

 What is your favorite thing about San Francisco?